Ikerlb/lissarrague.xyz/content/projects/ray-tracer.md

   * i think i'm starting to like go (i mean, it is as simple as it gets). plus [generics!](https://go.dev/doc/tutorial/generics).

 ### todo
-  * while making it concurrent and giving it more cores to run in parallel made it significantly faster, i'm still not satisfied by the results. rendering the final scene of the project takes about 6 minutes in my M1 Macbook Air with the full 8 cores. i think i can squiz some performance by making garbage collector do less work. we'll see how it goes.
+  * while making it concurrent and giving it more cores to run in parallel made it significantly faster, i'm still not satisfied by the results. rendering the final scene of the project takes about 6 minutes in my M1 Macbook Air with the full 8 cores. i think i can squeeze some performance by making garbage collector do less work. we'll see how it goes.
   * lights!
   * more materials!
   * more geometries!